 Round Rock provides numerous athletic leagues and programs for youth and adult.

 The City has three outdoor municipal swimming pools open in the summer including Rock’N River Water Park, and a year round indoor pool at the Clay Madsen Recreation Center hosting group, private and adaptive Swim Lessons, Aquacise, Lifeguard Training, and Special Events.
-The Aquatics Division hires 200+ seasonal employees including lifeguards, pool attendants, swim instructors, cashiers, and pool management.
+The Aquatics Division hires 200-plus seasonal employees including lifeguards, pool attendants, swim instructors, cashiers, and pool management.

 Kids’ Clubhouse and Camps